 - Orava Asuntorahasto Oyj, also known as Orava Residential REIT, Orava Rahasto, Orava Funds or Orava, has requested an external audit statement of its automated property valuation models from Realia Management Oy (Realia).
-There are 108 assets which all are valued with at least one model. - The purpose of the automated valuation model is to define a market value for the properties owned by Orava.
+There are 123 assets which all are valued with at least one model. - The purpose of the automated valuation model is to define a market value for the properties owned by Orava.
 The audit of the model is thus limited to the use of the model for the defining of market value for the aforementioned portfolio at the time of the audit. - The purpose of the audit is to ascertain independently the true and fair treatment of the data and the results in respect to all parties involved. - The audit is based on the data and information obtained from Orava and other sources, in part verified against each other.
-The audit is based on valuation Orava valuation model 2015:12. - Realia has performed previous external audits, dated 10.6.2012, 16.9.2013 and 27.10.2014.
-Previous audits were carried out by a different auditor. - The audit includes the processes from data collection to result reporting.
+The audit is based on valuation Orava valuation model 2016:06. - Realia has performed previous external audits, dated 10.6.2012, 16.9.2013, 27.10.2014 and 8.4.2016. - The audit includes the processes from data collection to result reporting.
 The following are analysed: the quality of data and other source material; modification and imputing of data; models and their qualities; modelling; and result reporting.
 The following depicts an approximation of the automated valuation process as followed by Orava Residential REIT.